rocky-linux/documentation/docs/books/learning_bash/07-loops.md

 done
 ```

 If the evaluated command does not vary, the loop will be infinite and the shell will never execute the commands placed after the script.
 This can be intentional, but it can also be an error.

-So you have to be **very careful with the command that manage the loop and find a way to get out of it**.
+So you have to be **very careful with the commands that manage the loop and find a way to get out of it**.

 To get out of a `while` loop, you have to make sure that the command being evaluated is no longer true, which is not always possible.